 I didn’t see the sun today.

-Write in this way for 45 minutes.
 What do you know, think, hear, see or taste in today?
-You might use your Today refrain to start every sentence and discover what emerges through the repetition.
+You might use your Today refrain to start every sentence.
+What might emerge through this repetition?
 Go wherever you wish.
+Write in this way for 10-45 minutes.

 Do let me know if you end up using this prompt.